tanujdargan/uvic-coursemap/README.md

 ## Inspiration Credits

 - [CourseUp by VikeLabs](https://courseup.vikelabs.ca/) — A scheduling tool for UVic students to help plan courses.
+- [RMP API Wrapper by snow4060](https://github.com/snow4060/rmp-api) - Wrapper for Rate My Prof API that was used.

 ## API Reference